|

 Trade association dedicated to promoting the value of

 business travel management.
-NBTA creates a direct connection between
+GBTA creates a direct connection between

 corporate travel buyers and suppliers, and serves as a leading source of